AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 cosmology

-Galileo's observations and Newton's law of universal gravitation erased the
+It was not until Galileo's observations and Newton's law of

-laws of terrestrial nature and the "heavenly" laws of
+abysmal difference between the laws of terrestrial nature and the

-begun to show that the universe and earthly nature are governed
+"heavenly" laws of the universe.
+It has begun to show that the universe and

-by probably the same fundamental
+earthly nature are governed by probably the same

-Since the days of Galileo and Newton, the knowledge of the
+"point of view".
+Since the days of Galileo and Newton,

-universe has been based on rational natural (physical) laws,
+the knowledge of the universe has been based on rational natural

-confrontation with scientific experiments.
-Astronomy and
+observations and confrontation with scientific experiments.

-cosmology have thus become a scientific
+Astronomy and cosmology have thus become a scientific

 discipline